Adam-Thometz/Adam-Thometz/README.md

 ### Current pursuits:
 - Building Art Buddy ([see this repo](https://github.com/Adam-Thometz/Art-Buddy))
-- Maintaining Devs 4 Devs, a Slack-based community only for junior developers ([fill out this form if you'd like to join.](https://forms.gle/75NJzYQcYc94V7Jz9) We have regular meetups!)
 - Building a website for a local psychotherapist ([see this repo](https://github.com/Adam-Thometz/Cosmic-Healing))
 - Looking for full-time software engineering work